 This type of wrinkle is predominantly attributed to sun exposure, which causes skin to lose its elastic structure.
 These creases usually show up on the upper lip, cheeks and neck, and progressively worsen (especially with sun exposure and smoking).

 The best way to prevent the formation of Elastotic Wrinkles is SPF.
 An easy way to incorporate sunscreen into your skincare routine is using a daytime moisturizer that contains a broad-spectrum SPF.
-SLMD Daily Moisturizer with SPF 15 is formulated with Allantoin to nourish skin in addition to antioxidants like Vitamin C and Green Tea Extract to prevent signs of aging due to environmental stressors.
-For those of us with oily skin, a powdered SPF, like SLMD’s UV Bounce is a great option.
-It can be used as a setting powder to mattify skin and keeps you protected from UV rays, infrared radiation, and blue light!
+SLMD Dual Defender SPF 30 is formulated with vitamin E to nourish skin in addition to antioxidants like vitamin C and green tea extract to prevent signs of aging due to environmental stressors.

 These wrinkles are created by gravity, which causes tissue above wrinkles to deflate.
 As your skin loses elasticity and collagen, it begins to fold and sag.
 These folds often appear on thicker skin, commonly forming nasolabial folds (or smile lines).